yilumistudio/planetiler-openmaptiles/sgmap-team/SGMAP-TEAM-README.md

 #### Windows

+[obsolete] We just install IntelliJ IDEA on Windows.
+And use it to open project in wsl2.
+Therefore, all JDK and settings will be on wsl2.

 Follow this document: https://github.com/onthegomap/planetiler/blob/main/CONTRIBUTING.md

 1. Install JDK and IntelliJ IDEA.
 During JDK installation, if it uses Windows MSI installer, make sure JAVA_HOME is set.